Bara Imambara, Lucknow

+Asafi Imambara also known as Bara Imambara or Bada Imambara is the largest and grandest monument in Lucknow city.
 Imambara means Shia Muslims' Shrine.
-Bada Imambara or Bara Imambara is a largest and grandest monument in Lucknow city.
 In 17th century, Asaf-ud-Daula, the Nawab of Lucknow built the Bada Imambara.
-The Imambara Complex also includes the Asfi Mosque, a Labyrinth and Step well which has running water.
-As per historical facts, the Nawab built this Imambara in order to provide work to ordinary people who suffered in great deprivation in 17th century.
-Normal people constructed the edifice of Imambara by working in day time, whereas the Noblemen and Elite people work in the night times.
-It took approximately 6 years (1785 – 1791) to complete the construction.
-In those days itself, it cost nearly 4000 to 5000 rupees for Nawab to maintain the Imambara annually even after completion.
+The Imambara Complex also includes the Asfi Mosque, BhulBhulaiya - a Labyrinth and Step well which has running water.
+As per historical facts, the Nawab built this Imambara in order to provide work to ordinary people who suffered in great famine in 17th century.
+It took approximately 6 years (1785-91) to complete the construction.
+In those days itself, it cost over 10 million Rupees to construct this grand structure.

 You have to be logged in to post in this section.or